pavalucas/portuguese-ner-biomedical/README.md

 The data are in the Portuguese language and from the biomedical domain.
 We provided only one file as a data example, but we will release the full dataset soon.

+For the full documentation, please follow this link: [Docs](https://pavalucas.github.io/portuguese-ner-biomedical/).

 <br />

 <!-- GETTING STARTED -->